Medowhill/pl_articles/en/3/index.md

 The implementation of the `factorial` function using recursion is identical to the mathematical definition of factorial.
 Recursion allows not only repetitive computation but also concise and intuitive descriptions of mathematical functions.
 Recursive functions are easier to be verified that they are correct than imperative versions of the functions.
 Even if mathematical verification is unnecessary, recursion is better for intuitive reasoning of functions than loops.
 However, some functions become efficient when their implementation uses loops rather than recursion.
 Selecting an appropriate implementation strategy is crucial.

 Recursion has disadvantages: overheads of function calls and *stack overflow*.
-Most modern CPUs have enough computing power to ignore function call overheads but loops are ideal for functions with short computation time in programs, whose performance is extremely important.
+Most modern CPUs have enough computing power to ignore function call overheads but loops are ideal for functions with short computation time in programs whose performance is extremely important.
 Stack overflow happens when a stack lacks space due to repetitive function calls.
 It is a critical problem since it causes immediate termination of execution without yielding meaningful output.
 Moreover, programs like web servers do not finish their execution so that stack overflow must happen.
 To resolve the problem, many functional languages try *tail call optimization* to prevent stack overflow.
 The last part of the article deals with tail call optimization in detail.

 ## Lists